curtisackland/4483-game/README.md

 Open World:
 - Big open world that the player can explore
-- Custom generated terrain with hills, mountains, trees, and buildings
+- Custom terrain with hills, mountains, trees, and buildings
 - The player's base is a cargo container that they can go to get health (healthpack), ammo (ammo crate), and buy weapons from the store (large wooden crate/container below the ammo crate).
 It is also used as a safe place where the player can open and close the door to protect themselves
 - There is smoke around the map to indicate health and ammo stations
 - There are three boss areas
+  - Additional enemies spawn

 Player:
 - Player can move around, sprint, crouch, jump